Teaching EFL Listening

-** Study the sections on pronunciation and reading before studying this section. **
+** Study the sections on teaching EFL pronunciation and teaching EFL reading before studying this section.
+There are important concepts that you should understand first.**

 Listening skills are tied to speaking and pronunciation skills.
 Most likely if a student can correctly pronounce something and speak it in a natural and common way, she will understand it when she hears it spoken.